Cisco-AMP/java_security/blog.md

 ### Reflection
 Reflection is probably the most difficult aspect of this tutorial.
 It is a somewhat advanced feature set that usually isn't needed when making Java applications.
-At Java One 2016, I remember Mark Reinhold and Alex Buckley asking a room of Java developers if they use the Java reflection API - the majority kept their hands down.
+At Java One 2016, I remember Mark Reinhold and Alex Buckley asking a room of Java developers if they use the Java reflection API - most kept their hands down.

 Reflection is not needed in the demo server code that a Java application developer would write.
 However, we will use reflection to create the exploit.

 Reflection is a type of metaprogramming that lets you obtain information on and even modify parts of your program at runtime.
-A simple use of reflection is annotation processing where you are obtaining information on your program.
+A simple use of reflection is annotation processing where you are obtaining information about your program.
-Assume we have the following annotation definition and application to a class.
+Assume we have the following annotation definition and usage.
 ```java
 @Retention(RetentionPolicy.RUNTIME)
 @Target(ElementType.TYPE)